ReactiveSets/toubkal/README.md

 - Application-level pipelets:
   - application_loop(): Processes an application from a dataflow of components and input dataflows

+- Server pipelets:
+  - Based on the piexif library, handling JPEG EXIF:
+    - piexif_parse(): Parses content EXIF using the piexifjs library
+    - piexif_insert(): Inserts EXIF into content, using the piexif library

 New Pipelets                        | Short Description
 ------------------------------------|--------------------------------------------------------------------------------------
-markdown()                          | Markdown to html converter using "remarkable" and "highlight.js" documentation_markdown()            | Emit documentation items from parsed "comments" attribute parse_documentation()               | Emit documentation items from parsed "comments" attribute
+piexif_insert()                     | Inserts EXIF into content, using the piexif library piexif_parse()                      | Parses content EXIF using the piexif library markdown()                          | Markdown to html converter using "remarkable" and "highlight.js" documentation_markdown()            | Emit documentation items from parsed "comments" attribute parse_documentation()               | Emit documentation items from parsed "comments" attribute